 Revive your senses by spending five days of utter amazement in East Sikkim, the land of love, landscapes and lights!
 Enjoy the monastic beauty of Gangtok, soothe your eyes with the greenery and waters of Aritar and Zuluk!

 “The beauty of a place is defined by its history”.
 The statement is what perfectly defines Sikkim, which in history means “Indrakil- Garden of war god Indra”.
 Sikkim is a hidden paradise of Northeast India, where culture speaks more than words ever can.
 Sikkim’s untamed culture, crude traditions and colourful festivals can captivate every soul alien to the region.

-- Day 1: Gangtok: We start our journey with driving in to Gangtok.
-Witness the extravagant nightlife.
+- Day 1: Gangtok: We start our journey with driving into Gangtok and go for some local sightseeing.